khalby786/getxkcd/README.md

 ## notes

-- you can also get the latest comic by sending a request to https://getxkcd.now.sh/, but the request header should have `accept` as `application/json`
+- you can also get the latest comic by sending a request to https://getxkcd.now.sh/, but the request header should have `Accept` as `application/json`

   ```bash